-- 123 - Be it therefore resolved, that the GPSA reiterates its commitment to international students and their right to apply and serve as community leaders in graduate and professional student housing complexes; and 126 - Be it further resolved, that we urge Cornell University to find a solution that allows international students to serve as community leaders at the new Maplewood Apartments; and - 129 - Be it finally resolved, if Cornell is unable to find a solution that allows international students to serve as - 131 community leaders in off-campus housing complexes under the P3 model with Cornell University, we ask132 that the University - Retain the remaining on-campus housing options for graduate and professional students oncampus and away from the P3 model so that international students can continue to serve as community leaders and resources to peers. - 136 2) Stop providing Maplewood exclusive marketing opportunities that selectively present it over other off-campus housing options. - 138 3) Introspect its commitment to creating an inclusive welcoming space for international students 139 where leadership positions for this community are diminished - 140
+- Be it therefore resolved, that the GPSA reiterates its commitment to international students and their right to apply and serve as community leaders Graduate Community Advisors in graduate and professional student housing complexes and have their identity represented in community leaders; and - 136 student housing complexes and have their identity represented in community leaders; and - 137 - Be it further resolved, that we urge Cornell University to find a solution that allows international - students to serve as community leaders Graduate Community Advisors at the new Maplewood - 140 Apartments; and141 - Be it finally resolved, if Cornell is unable to find a solution that allows international students to serve as community leadersGraduate Community Advisors in off-campus housing complexes under the P3 model with Cornell University, we ask that the University - Retain keep the remaining on-campus housing options for graduate and professional students on-campus and away from the P3 model so that international students can continue to serve as community leaders and resources to peers GCAs in these complexes. - 148 2) Stop providing Maplewood exclusive marketing opportunies that selectively present it over other off-campus housing options. - 150 151 3) Introspect its commitment to creating an inclusive welcoming space for international students where leadership positions for this community are diminished - 152